-- All social welfare payments with the exception of the following: National Fuel Allowance, Child Benefit, Domiciliary Care Allowance and Respite Care Grant. - All Health Service Executive Payments with the exception of the following: Blind Welfare Allowance, Mobility Allowance and Foster Care Allowance. - Net income from property other than the family home.
+- All Health Service Executive Payments with the exception of the following: Blind Welfare Allowance, Mobility Allowance and Foster Care Allowance. - Net income from property other than the family home.
 So, for example, rental income (less expenses such as mortgage repayments, insurance costs and repairs) is taken into account.
 The capital value of property is not taken into account.